 - Fire Management Species Profiles - The Southeast Region I&M Branch in collaboration with the Southeast Region Fire Management Division has developed Fire Management Profiles for seven species: Bachman's Sparrow, Henslows Sparrow, Little Bluestem, Wiregrass, Pine Snake, Painted Bunting, and Brown-headed Nuthatch.
 These seven profiles can be downloaded from the Southeast Region Fire Ecology site.
 The objective of the Fire Management Species Profile project is to identify habitat management objectives that are specific, measurable, achievable, clearly communicate among habitat management professionals and are firmly based in the best available science.
 Their use is intended to guide habitat managers in setting local objectives for habitat management in fire-adapted ecological systems.
 Fire management objectives are specific to habitat conditions in which maintenance and improvement, rather than restoration, of habitat condition is the goal.
 For more information about this project, please contact I&M Branch coastal ecologist, Sue Wilder.

 - Fuel Treatment Effects Monitoring - A revised Fuel Treatment Effects Monitoring Field Guide and an Interim Fuel Treatment Effects Monitoring Plan have been developed and are currently available.
 The purpose of these regional documents is to provide technical and planning guidance on fuels treatment monitoring activities on refuges in the Southeast.
-The Plan serves as an interim regional monitoring plan until a refuge-wide I&M plan is developed.
-The revised Field Guide provides information on field methods, sampling design, data collection, storage and reporting fuels treatment monitoring data.
+The Plan serves as the regional monitoring plan, and the revised Field Guide provides information on field methods, sampling design, data collection, storage and reporting fuels treatment monitoring data.
 I&M Branch staff have been conducting Fire Effects Monitoring workshops across the region to train fire staff on the new Field Guide techniques.
 For more information, please contact I&M Branch botanist, Forbes Boyle, or I&M Branch coastal ecologist, Sue Wilder.

 Hydrogeomorphic (HGM) analysis is a three-step process used to evaluate riparian and wetland ecosystems and surrounding landscapes.
 It is used to identify options for restoring areas to their original functions, before human induced alterations, all within the context of landscape-scale conservation and species preservation.
 The HGM process is outlined below: